nativescript-community/perms/README.md

 * iOS 12+: The second parameter also takes this type inside of the array `providesAppNotificationSettings`.
 * If you are not requesting mediaLibrary then you can remove MediaPlayer.framework from the xcode project

-### Android Notes

-* `check` and `request` also allows you to directly pass android permission(s) as a value or an array.
-This would allow to request any new permission without a required update of this plugin

 ```js
 import { check as checkPermission, request as requestPermission } from '@nativescript-community/perms';